 Summer is a great time to dive in on swimming for fun, fitness and life.

 A unique schooling option is putting a virtual school in Clinton Township on parents’ radar throughout the state.

-2018 copyright – All articles and content on this Web site and in each printed edition of Macomb Now Magazine are owned by Macomb Now Magazine and copyrighted.
-They cannot be reprinted without written permission and credit given by the Editor in Chief.
+2019 copyright – All articles and content on this Web site and in each Macomb Now publication are owned by Macomb Now Magazine and copyrighted.
+They cannot be reprinted without written permission and credit give by the Editor-in-Chief.